toubkal winter sun rising over a ridgeline

 • Your guide will be with you every day that you are in Morocco.

-• Your cook and mule drivers will be with you while you are on the trek itself (you may have up to 5 mule drivers on your trek, depending on the number of participants.
+• Your mule drivers will be with you while you are on the trek itself (you may have up to 5 mule drivers on your trek, depending on the number of participants.
 You will be provided with this information 3 weeks before departure)

 • A driver will provide your airport transfers and transfer you to and from the trek.